Trustpilot

 As well as stopping you from burning yourself on the hot metal, this will prevent the paint from getting warm, which can make it drip more easily and ruin the finish of the surface.

 Make sure to remove any dust or grime from the radiator before you start, otherwise they will get mixed into the paint.
 Pay particular attention to the insides of grilles and any gaps behind the radiator where cobwebs may have accumulated.
-You might need to use a feather duster, vacuum cleaner attachment or can of compressed air to get into all the nooks and crannies.

 For the surface of the radiator, sugar soap helps to quickly break down grease and dirt.
 To remove patches of rust, use a piece of aluminium foil dampened with a little water.
 Once your radiator is clean, it needs to be thoroughly dried so it can be prepared for sanding.